TomKodesh/keybridge/README.md

 ### 3. Start the relay

 The agent's named pipe path is fixed: `\\.\pipe\openssh-ssh-agent` (Windows-side syntax) — from WSL, forward slashes work fine: `//./pipe/openssh-ssh-agent`.
 Export the path to where you place the windows binary.
-Be sure to update teh '<USER>' placeholder below with your actual windows username.
+Be sure to update teh <USER> placeholder below with your actual windows username.
 ```bash
 export PATH="$PATH:/mnt/c/Users/<USER>/bin"